 Let the little ones draw without the risk of getting pencil all over the car's interior.
 This drawing board comes with a pen, three stamps and an eraser.

 I absolutely loved my View-Master when I was little and am not surprised they still make these.
 Kids can put disks with images inside their Viewmaster and with every click, let the story further unfold.
 It's such a basic concept but so much fun!

 Kidding! – Well, maybe not.

-3. Travel gift bag ideas
+3. Travel gift basket ideas

 Never again buy huge spice packages for those two nights of cooking at a rental apartment or lug around impractical salt packs.
 With this travel spices kit you're good to prepare a delicious meal anytime, anywhere.

 I'm a huge tea fan so I had to include this as I've spent many a night at a foreign hotel/hostel/apartment sadened because of the absence of a water kettle.
 This one can heat up enough water for two cups of tea… and the cups are included!
 As are the spoons, by the way.